sacielo/markdown-cv/index.md

 `Applications`
 - Functionality, performance and portability of scientific applications
 - Award-winning scientific visualizations
-- Fundamental Physics, Extragalactic Astrophysics and Black Holes
+- Fundamental Physics, Extragalactic Astrophysics and Black Holes, especially numerical modeling

 ## Career
 > "Be patient, for the world is broad and wide."